-While more than 90% of seniors and people with disabilities report that they are very satisfied with their Medicare Part D prescription drug coverage, they also acknowledge concerns with rising out-of-pocket costs.
+While nearly 90% of seniors and people with disabilities report that they are very satisfied with their Medicare Part D prescription drug coverage, they also acknowledge concerns with rising out-of-pocket costs.
 It is no surprise that this has been a recurring discussion on Capitol Hill with many putting forth proposals aimed at lowering the cost of medicines, including principles released by Senator Wyden just last week.
 Unfortunately, many of these so-called Medicare “negotiation” proposals would create more problems at a time when we can least afford them.

 Some in the Senate, for example, are pushing to repeal a patient protection in Medicare Part D so that the government can interfere and set prices for medicines.
 Others in the House are pushing legislation, known as H.R.
 3, which would allow the government to set the price of medicines based on prices set by foreign governments.
 They are different approaches under the guise of “negotiation,” but several things are true for both: